chebbin/docker_flask_homework/README.md

 2. Create a yaml file
 3. Use the following command the create the docker app: docker-compose up --build

+Docker-compose allows you to configure and run multiple containers on a docker applications.

 The following screenshot shows that both flask apps are running
 ![Screen Shot 2023-12-03 at 18 46 40](https://github.com/chebbin/docker_flask_homework/assets/141374142/e7eecd3d-3079-452e-857a-afcc2733f115)